 According to Bensimon, the achievement gap among white, black, and Latino students is now nearly closed at Aurora.

-William Franklin, VP of student affairs at California State University, Dominguez Hills, attributes his school's improved graduation rates within the last three years to rethinking how to best serve underrepresented students.
+William Franklin, vice president for student affairs at California State University, Dominguez Hills, attributes his school's improved graduation rates within the last three years to rethinking how to best serve underrepresented students.
 Most of the institution's students are either low-income, black, or Latino.

 The university implemented a summer bridge program for incoming freshmen whose test scores indicated they could use more help in math and English.
 The free, two-month session reviews "hidden-curriculum" concepts, introduces students to the campus facilities, and helps them form relationships with peers and mentors.
 Cal State Dominguez Hills also revamped its student mentoring program with the introduction of a data tracker to monitor student performance and allow advisers to recommend coursework and support.
 In addition, the school partnered with Stanford University on an initiative to promote students' psychological well-being and confidence.